 Myth: You Don’t Need HIV Testing Unless You Know You’re At-Risk

 If you’re sexually active and don’t know for certain that your partners are HIV-negative you should be tested regularly for HIV and other sexually transmitted infections — at least once a year, and more often if you are at high risk.
 According to the CDC about 1 in 7 people in the US who are HIV positive don’t know their status, which underlines the importance of regular testing.
 You can get a status check from home with an STI Home Test Kit.

 Myth: HIV is a Death Sentence

 Although there’s still no cure for HIV, modern medications allow people to live long and healthy lives with HIV, without passing the virus to sexual partners.
+Often the treatment is as simple as a single daily pill.
 While researchers continue to look for a cure for the virus, we can be grateful for the life-saving advances that have been made in HIV prevention and treatment.